Rules

 The bounty program is funded by the Decred Treasury, therefore all payments are in DCR only.
 Recipients are required to create a Decred wallet and provide a payment address.
 Payouts are sent at the beginning of each month using the average DCR/USDT rate of the previous month.

-For vulnerabilities that require a patch rollout and pose a risk to the network participants, we might choose to only release 60% of the payout amount first and hold the 40% until a patch has been released and distributed.
+For vulnerabilities that require a patch rollout and pose a risk to other network participants, we might choose to only release 60% of the payout amount first and hold the 40% until a patch has been released and distributed.

 Indicative payout amounts